Synthetic Biology

 Sub-Fields:

 The ability to modify and create organisms, living cells or their building blocks could lead to major breakthroughs in fundamental biology and unleash new possibilities in nutrition, pharmaceuticals and engineering.
-While breakthroughs in synthetic biomolecules are expected in the next six years, progress in synthetic cells, tissues and organisms are considerably further away.
-Low awareness of the importance and potential of synthetic biology, combined with the need for interdisciplinary research, suggests synthetic biology is a field that requires particular attention in the coming years.
+While breakthroughs in synthetic biomolecules and tissues are expected in the next six years, progress in synthetic cells and multicellular organisms is further away.
+Future breakthroughs in Synthetic Biology will be hugely transformational and therefore the field has a high overall Anticipation Potential score.